Less than a month until the debut of August Wilson’s Seven Guitars, a play that The New York Times has called a “rich music-drenched drama”:

 Hodsoll does this brilliantly when she expertly takes us through classical bits of

 Euripides, puts on a variety of accents with precision, and makes us laugh at

 Medea’s sadly accurate view of sexism.
 Perhaps her best role is as herself lamenting

 the tendency of DC theatre to ignore it’s greatest assets: actresses like her.

-Co-presented at the 2014 Capital Fringe Festival by No Rules Theatre Company and Spain Arts & Culture, Medea’s Got Some Issues has select performances between July 11 and 27th.
-Get your tickets here.
+Co-presented at the 2014 Capital Fringe Festival by No Rules Theatre Company and Spain Arts & Culture, Medea’s Got Some Issues has just three more performances.
+Get your tickets now.

 The Washington City Paper‘s Rebecca Ritzel says she’s glad she made it to the opening night of Medea’s Got Some Issues.
 Join us for the next show Tuesday evening!